 - Meanwhile, whisk the condensed milk, lemon juice, lemon zest, and egg yolk together in a medium bowl.
 Let stand for 5 minutes; the mixture will begin to thicken slightly.

 - When the crust has finished baking, transfer the pan to a wire rack and sprinkle the blueberries evenly over the hot crust.
 Drop spoonfuls of the lemon mixture over the blueberries then spread the lemon mixture gently to distribute it.
 Work carefully so you don't crush the berries; the lemon layer doesn't have to cover every bit of the crust.
 Bake until the lemon layer begins to form a shiny skin, about 7-8 minutes.

 - Remove the pan to a wire rack and use your fingers to press the reserved crumb mixture into small clumps and sprinkle them over the lemon layer.
-Use all of the crumb mixture to cover the lemon layer completely.
+Use all of the crumb mixtures to cover the lemon layer completely.
 Bake for 25-30 minutes, or until the filling is bubbling at the edges and the streusel topping is golden brown.

 - Transfer the pan to a wire rack and let the bars cool for about an hour, until just warm.
 Remove them from the pan using the foil overhang and let cool completely on the wire rack.
 Cut into squares before serving.
 The bars should be stored in the refrigerator